 Enable Talkback Mix-in under Settings to record the incoming talkback audio into the live broadcast.
 If you have local copy enabled the incoming talkback audio will also be included in this video file.

-The Content Dashboard operator can also send messages via the text chat function available directly in the Content Dashboard.
+The Content Management operator can also send messages via the text chat function available directly in the Content Management.
 The message will appear in real-time on the screen of the Iris Flow App.

 Note that this is a one-way communication and read-only for the app user.